ding0t/scbc_pecan/docs/labs/pecan_for_abc.md

     - forensics
 ---

+1. Load in wireshark
-Start near the bottom
+1. Start near the bottom of the pcap

-Telnet a plain text protocol
+1. Telnet a plain text protocol

-seqence 394 has the flag
+1. seqence 394 has the flag

-tcp.port == 23 and tcp.len > 0
+1. filter `tcp.port == 23 and tcp.len > 0`